Garage Door Repair

 The garage door cable is connected to the bottom hinge, and the cable drum is located at the top right and left sides of the garage door.
 Cable drums sit on the torsion bar.
 We do not suggest trying to raise the door.
 The garage door has two cables, so there is most likely a lot of tension on the other cable.
 However, in a lot of cases, the cable isn’t actually broken but rather just loose.

-This is a broad statement, but in most cases we can repair a garage door for between $129 and $450.
+This is a broad statement, but in most cases your garage door repair cost will range between $100 and $500.
 The cost for parts on garage doors is pretty low.
 The expense for us is the labor and insurance we maintain.
 We also factor in the gas and time required to drive to your home.
-We offer suggestions for repairs and performance improvements because it’s cheaper to do it while we are there rather than coming back out.
-It’s also recommended that you do annual maintenance because in a lot of cases it will prolong the life of your garage door and parts.
+We also offer suggestions for garage door repairs and performance improvements because it’s cheaper to do it while we are there rather than coming back out.
+It’s also recommended that you do annual maintenance.
+In a lot of cases, it will prolong the life of your garage door and parts, cutting down on garage door repair costs down the road.